-Robert Nightingale was born in London in 1815.
+Robert Nightingale was born in Eltham, Kent around 1815 to John William Freeman Nightingale, a shoemaker and Sophia Nightingale.
 He was the father of Basil Nightingale (1864-1940) who also became an animal artist.
-He was orphaned at the age of 8 and was initially apprenticed to a painter and decorator.
+He was orphaned at the age of 8 and was looked after by his two aunts.
+He began his early career initially apprenticed to a painter and decorator.
 However, his artistic talent was soon recognised and in 1837, he began studying art at the Royal Academy.
-He started exhibiting from 1846 at the Royal Academy and the Suffolk Street Galleries.
+He started exhibiting from 1847 at the Royal Academy and the Suffolk Street Galleries.

 Examples of his work are held by Colchester Museum, Kelmarsh Hall and the National Trust.